 COVID.
-University COVID-19 policies are in effect for Fall 2021.
-Please review the relevant policies at https://covid19.illinois.edu/guides/students/ and be sure to be in compliance with university policies regarding building access and face coverings when attending indoor aspects of the course (e.g. discussions, tutoring room, office hours).
+University COVID-19 policies are in effect for the semester.
+Please review the relevant policies at https://covid19.illinois.edu/guides/students/ and be sure to be in compliance with university policies regarding building access and face coverings when attending indoor aspects of the course (e.g. lectures, discussions, tutoring room, office hours, etc.).